matackett/rladies-build-websites/README.md

-# rladies-build-websites
+# rladies-amherst-websites
-Website for "Building Websites in RStudio" talk for R Ladies Amherst and R Ladies Balitmore
+Repo for "Building Websites in RStudio" talk at R Ladies Amherst